Ubaidul Haq: Early life and education

 Obaidul Haq was born on 2 May 1928 into a traditional Bengali Muslim family in Barothakuri, Zakiganj, Sylhet District.
 His father, Maulana Zahurul Haq was a notable student of Ashraf Ali Thanwi and graduated in Hadith studies from the Darul Uloom Deoband in 1335.
 His mother was Musammat Aisha Begum.
 Haq was the second son out of three sons.
 His elder brother, Ahmadul Haq, collected old books and was the owner of a store known as the Ashrafiyyah Kutubkhana, which opened in Zindabazar, Sylhet not long after the Independence of Bangladesh in 1971.
-His younger brother, Mawlana Abdul Haq (1930-2022), was a graduate of the Government Madrasah-e-Alia in Dhaka and is a teacher of Hadith at a Qaumi Madrasa.
+His younger brother, Mawlana Abdul Haq (1930-2022), was a graduate of the Government Madrasah-e-Alia in Dhaka and a teacher of Hadith at a Qaumi Madrasa.

-Haq first studied at the Ghungadi Madrasah where he was taught Persian books such as Mizan Munshaib by Maulana Shamsul Haq.
+Obaidul Haq first studied at the Ghungadi Madrasah where he was taught Persian books such as Mizan Munshaib by Maulana Shamsul Haq.
 Two years later, he studied at a madrasa in Habiganj under Mawlana Muddathir Ahmad and Mawlana Musir Ali - both graduates of the Darul Uloom Deoband.
-Haq then studied at Munshibazar Ayargaon Madrasa, founded by his father.
-In 1942, he enrolled in Darul Uloom Deoband and received his vocation in Tafsir and Hadith from Husain Ahmad Madani and Muhammad Ilyas Kandhlawi.
+Obaidul Haq then studied at Munshibazar Ayargaon Madrasa, founded by his father.
+In 1942, he enrolled in Darul Uloom Deoband and received his vocation in Tafsir and Hadith from Hussain Ahmad Madani and Muhammad Ilyas Kandhlawi.